Lectionary Bible Studies and Sermons

 Love one another

-Chrysostom complained, in his day, that love was not evidenced in the life of the Christian community.
+In the early days of Christianity Chrysostom complained that love was not evidenced in the life of the Christian community.
 "Even now, there is nothing else that causes the heathen to stumble, except that there is not love.....
 Their doctrines they have long condemned, and in like manner they admire ours, but they are hindered by our mode of life."

 Jesus tells us that the distinguishing mark of the Christian community is love.
 Not just warm feelings toward others in the church, but a compassionate self-giving toward the needs of our brothers and sisters in the Lord.
 Such is cross-bearing love.

-The fact is that Jesus' death and resurrection did not just serve as an example of how to love, but actually freed us and empowered us to love.
+Jesus' death and resurrection not only serves as an example of how to love, but actually frees us and empowers us to love.
 On the one hand we are freed from the selfish and stifling power of the sinful self.
 The sinful self was crucified with Christ, thus we are freed to be the person we were designed to be, freed to care for God and each other.
 On the other hand we are empowered to love.
 We were raised with Christ and through his indwelling presence we are impelled to love as he loves.
 His character of love resides within, shaping us toward love.

 So then, love, or better compassion, is not so much a matter of doing, but rather of receiving.
 Love is activated in our lives when we rest upon Christ's completed work.
 The prayer of faith, based upon a recognition of the indwelling power we possess in Christ, activates our loving and so sets us apart as disciples of Christ.